wallaby55/BitcoinArmory/contribute/contribute.md

 The project utilizes the issue tracker feature of github.
 If you find a bug in the software, submit a new issue to the [issue tracker](https://github.com/goatpig/BitcoinArmory/issues).
 Be sure to include the Armory logfile and replication instructions.
 If necessary, include Bitcoin Core's debug.log file.

+### Translations

+Armory and the Armory Website both will accept translations through Transifex.
+The Armory software translations can be contributed to the [Armory Software Transifex](https://transifex.com/bitcoin-armory).
+Website translations will be available soon.

 ### Contributors

 Thank you to the following who have contributed to this project and the website